popsim-consortium/stdpopsim/docs/tutorial.rst

     maps of recombination rates that vary across and along chromosomes.
-    In the ``stdpopsim`` code and documentation, we use the term **genetic map** to refer specifically to a "crossing-over rate map" and **recombination map** to refer to a "crossing-over and gene conversion rate map.""
+    In the ``stdpopsim`` code and documentation, we use the term **genetic map** to refer specifically to a "crossing-over rate map" and **recombination map** to refer to a "crossing-over and gene conversion rate map."
     See :ref:`further details <sec_api_gene_conversion>` on this distinction.

 .. _sec_cli_tute: